-(i)(f)(m) "Header" means a chamber from which fluid is distributed to or from smaller pipelines.
+(i)(h)(m) "Header" means a chamber from which fluid is distributed to or from smaller pipelines.

-(i)(n) "Idle well" means any well that for a period of 24 consecutive months has not either produced oil or natural gas, produced water to be used in production stimulation, or been used for enhanced oil recovery, reservoir pressure management, or injection.
+either produced oil or natural gas, produced water to be used in production stimulation, or been used for enhanced oil recovery, reservoir pressure management, or injection.
 For the purpose of determining whether a well is an idle well, production or injection is subject to verification by the Division.
-An idle well continues to be an idle well until it has been properly abandoned in accordance with Section 3208 or it has been shown to the Division's satisfaction that, since the well became an idle well, the well has for a continuous six-month period either maintained production of oil or natural gas, maintained production of water used in production stimulation, or been used for enhanced oil recovery, reservoir pressure management, or injection.
+An idle well continues to be an idle well until it has been properly abandoned in accordance with Section-Public Resources Code section 3208 or it has been shown to the Division's satisfaction that, since the well became an idle well, the well has for a continuous six-month period either maintained production of oil or natural gas, maintained production of water used in production stimulation, or been used for enhanced oil recovery, reservoir pressure management, or injection.
 An idle well does not include an active observation well.